wretchedghost/my-pihole-list/README.md

-My Pi-Hole Blocklist setup can be found https://blog.wretchednet.com/post/shut_your_pihole/
+My Pi-Hole Blocklist setup can be found at blog website: https://blog.wretchednet.com/post/shut_your_pihole/